P. Thompson – Cozy Mystery Author

-A Lucy Harford Narrowboat Mystery
+A Lucy Harford Narrowboat Mystery, book 2

-Book 2 in the Lucy Harford Mysteries
+Part of the Lucy Harford Mysteries

 Dear Mystery Friends, Lucy’s second adventure, Hidden Secrets, takes our narrowboat detective to the honey-stone small town of Burybridge, where ancient Saxon secrets collide with her own family history.
 If you thought mysteries couldn’t get more personal, you’re in for quite a surprise.